ivanhanigan/whocc-cchia-draft-website/our-research.md

 ###  <a name="head-collres"></a>Collaborative research

-The Centre provides a focus for research and development, education and consulting activities in the Asia Pacific region for all aspects of EHIA/HIA.
+The Centre provides a focus for research and development, education and consulting activities in the Asia Pacific region for all aspects of Climate Change and HIA.

 The Centre aims to:

 - increase the availability of training and education packages on topics relevant to EHIA/HIA